An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions

 In this phase, the quadratic Lagrangian is not diagonal in the magnon fields, $\theta^1$ and $\theta^2$.
 To determine the spectrum, we must write the linerized equations of motion in Fourier space, i.e. $\mathcal{M}^{ab}(\omega,q) \theta^b(\omega,\bm q) = 0$, with

 The dispersion relations for the magnon modes are found by requiring that these equations of motion admit non-trivial solutions, that is to say, demanding that the determinant of the matrix above vanishes.
-After doing that, one obtains the following modes,
+After doing that, one obtains the following modes:

-The corresponding gaps are,
+The corresponding gaps are

-which, for zero external field, are,
+which, for zero external field, are

 We can understand this spectrum using the following argument.
-For $ B=0$ and neglecting the easy-axis anisotropy (indeed, as we will see, for NiO crystals $\lambda_z\ll\lambda_x$), the ground state must have $\hat{n}_x=0$, i.e., performing rotations around the $x$-axis costs zero energy and, to this residual SO(2) invariance, there will be associated an exact Goldstone boson.
+For ${\rm H}=0$ and neglecting the easy-axis anisotropy (indeed, as we will see, for NiO crystals $\lambda_z\ll\lambda_x$), the ground state must have $\hat{n}_x=0$, i.e., performing rotations around the $x$-axis costs zero energy.
+There will thus be an exact Goldstone boson associated with this residual SO(2) invariance.
 However, introducing even a small anisotropy along the $z$-axis breaks this residual invariance, forcing the ground state along the $z$-direction.\footnote{The high energy physicist would call this ``vacuum selection''.} We notice that the dispersion relations obtained in the isotropic case \eqref{eq:isotropic} cannot be obtained taking the limit $\lambda_{x,z}\to0$ in \eqref{eq:physical modes}, since, in this limit, the background changes and the field parametrization must be re-evaluated.